vPeteWalker/midway/db/era_mssql/era_mssql.rst

 #.
 Once the VM has completed deploying, open `http://<FIESTAWEB_PROD-IP-ADDRESS>:5001` in a new browser tab to access the *Fiesta* application.

 Excellent!
 You've provisioned your first database from a MS SQL profile.
-Keep going to see how to create a database clone either using the UI: :ref:`db/basic_clone_ui` or via APIs: :ref:`db/basic_clone_api`.
-Maybe you'd like to skip to creating an Always-On Availability Group (AAG)? :ref:`db/advanced_aag`
+Keep going to see how to create a database clone either using the UI: :ref:`basic_clone_ui` or via APIs: :ref:`basic_clone_api`.
+Maybe you'd like to skip to creating an Always-On Availability Group (AAG)? :ref:`advanced_aag`